nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor: User**<br/>
 **MSS**

+1. User launches the application.
-1. User requests to mark the attendance of members.
+2. User requests to mark the attendance of members.
-2. User provides the details of the session (date) to mark attendance, and list of telegrams of members to be marked.
+3. User provides the details of the session (date) to mark attendance, and list of telegrams of members to be marked.
-3. System marks the attendance of the list of members on the specified date.
+4. System marks the attendance of the list of members on the specified date.

     Use Case ends.

 **Extensions**
 * 1a.
+User checks all members in the contacts (UC07).

+* 1b.
+User views profile of specific member (UC01) to pre-check their attendance status.

+* 2a.
 System detects that user did not enter all the required fields.
-    * 1a1.
+    * 2a1.
 System shows user an error message.

-    * Use Case ends.
+      Use Case ends.

-* 1b.
+* 2b.
 System detects that user entered an invalid field.
-    * 1b1.
+    * 2b1.
 System shows user an appropriate error message.

-    * Use Case ends.
+        Use Case ends.

-* 1c.
+* 2c.
 System detects that user tried to mark the attendance of non-member contact.
-    * 1c1.
+    * 2c1.
 System shows user an appropriate error message.

-    * Use Case ends.
+      Use Case ends.
 <br>

 <br>